neffo/bing-wallpaper-gnome-extension/README.md

 for use as wallpapers.

 This extension is based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).
+As featured on [OMG!
+Ubuntu](https://www.omgubuntu.co.uk/2017/07/bing-wallpaper-changer-gnome-extension).

-Also, check out my related [Google Earth View wallpaper extension](https://github.com/neffo/earth-view-wallpaper-gnome-extension) and the partially-derived [Bing Desktop Wallpaper for Cinnamon(https://github.com/Starcross/bing-wallpaper-cinnamon) by Starcross.
+Also, check out my related [Google Earth View wallpaper extension](https://github.com/neffo/earth-view-wallpaper-gnome-extension) and the partially-derived [Bing Desktop Wallpaper for Cinnamon](https://github.com/Starcross/bing-wallpaper-cinnamon) by Starcross.

 ## Features